kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 }
 ```

 > **NOTE:** The OTT skin is available only for basic configuration players.
-It doesn't support all of the Kaltura player plugins.
+It does not support all of the Kaltura Player plugins.

-## The "theme" plugin
+## The "Theme" Plugin

-The "theme" plugin allows setting colors and size for all of the Player's buttons and basic UI elements such as the scrubber, icons etc.
+The "theme" plugin allows setting colors and sizes for all of the Player's buttons and basic UI elements, such as the scrubber, icons etc.
 You can access the theme plugin properties using Studio as explained here.
-You can also use the embed code flashvars object in order to set a theme plugin properties for a specific Player instance.
+You can also use the embed code Flashvars object in order to set a theme plugin properties for a specific Player instance.
-It is highly advised to use the theme plugin when applicable over writing your own custom CSS file in order to prevent redundant assets loading and to boost Player performances.
+It is highly advised to use the theme plugin, when possible, over writing your own custom CSS file to prevent redundant assets loading and to boost Player performances.

 ## Plugin Templates